makise-homura/rumia/README.md

         * `../../templates.d/cpuget_cmd.mpstat`: calling `mpstat` command
         through an SSH session to remote computer (using `ssh_cmd`'s output).
         Output will be colorized: 0..9% is light gray, 10..79% is cyan, 80..100% is bright white.

+        * `../../templates.d/cpuget_cmd.csvlog`: analyzing files specified
+        in `logfile` through an SSH session to remote computer (using `ssh_cmd`'s output). `logfile` may contain wildcards, like `/c/PerfLogs/cpulog_*.csv`, but may not contain spaces.
+Useful if you have Windows and use `logman` to dump CPU load to specified files in format like `"09/22/2023 23:35:39.309","69.829614488284107665"`.
+        Output will be colorized: 0..9% is light gray, 10..79% is cyan, 80..100% is bright white.